samuel1992/payload-translator/README.md

 # Next features
 - Mathematical operators: sum, sub, divide, multiply
 - Custom operator.
-The same behaviour of GetField but parsing with a custom function
+The same behaviour of GetFrom but parsing with a custom function
 - Validators by type and custom functions